Criticality, splitting theorems under spectral Ricci bounds and the topology of stable minimal hypersurfaces: The conformal method, criticality and splitting criteria

 Letting $j \to \infty$ we get $u^{(1)} = \hat w$ and $u^{(2)} = \hat w$, therefore $\hat L$ is $\hat w$-critical on each end.
 By Proposition \ref{teo_subcrit_ends}, $\hat L$ is critical on $M$. \end{example}

 Example \ref{ex_1_liwang} may suggest that if

 then the dichotomy in the conclusion of Theorem \ref{teo_main_critical} holds in any dimension $n \ge 3$ without the growth condition \eqref{eq_growth_w}.
 It is interesting, in this respect, to compare to \cite[Theorem C]{liwang_ens} and to the detailed ODE analysis in Sections 6 and 8 therein.
-In the next result, we are able to prove the following stronger statement when $\beta < \frac{4}{n-1}$:
+In the next result, Theorem \ref{chegrointro} in the Introduction, we are able to obtain a stronger conclusion when $\beta < \frac{4}{n-1}$.
+We restate the result for the convenience of the reader.

 \begin{theorem} Let $(M,g)$ be a complete Riemannian manifold of dimension $n \ge 3$, and assume that there exists $V \in C^{0,\alpha}_\loc(M)$ such that

 where either

 Then, either \begin{itemize} \item[(i)] $M$ has only one end, or \item[(ii)] $V \equiv 0$ and $M = \R \times P$ with the product metric, for some compact $P$ with $\Ric_P \ge 0$. \end{itemize} \end{theorem}